 Before you can concentrate on a task, be clear on exactly what that task is.

-Vague goals like “write a report” will leave you unmotivated and not knowing where to begin, an open invitation for procrastination!
+Vague goals like “write a report” will leave you unmotivated and unsure of where to begin — an open invitation for procrastination.

 Break your objective into bite-size tasks, each with a distinct beginning and end.